Nourishing Lentil Soup with Spinach

 Lentils are rich in fiber and minerals

-Lentils are a staple in the diets of people who live a long time
+Lentils are part of the diets of people who live a long time

 How to Make Nourishing Lentil Soup